seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 familiar with the `target description`_ and `machine code representation`_ classes.
-If you want to add a backend for a new target, you will need to `implement the target description`_ classes for your new target and understand the :doc:`LLVM code representation <LangRef>`.
+If you want to add a backend for a new target, you will need to `implement the target description`_ classes for your new target and understand the :doc:`LLVM37 code representation <LangRef>`.
 If you are interested in implementing a new `code generation algorithm`_, it should only depend on the target-description and machine code representation classes, ensuring that it is portable.